Last Updated: february 2026

 Understanding Timber Grades

-- Grade A: Clear, minimal knots, premium finish – ideal for decorative panels and show fences.
+- Grade A: Clear, minimal knots, premium finish—ideal for decorative panels and show fences where appearance is the priority.

-- Grade B: Small knots allowed, slight imperfections – perfect for structural elements with visual appeal.
+- Grade B: Small knots allowed, slight imperfections—a practical middle ground for structural elements that still look decent.

-- Grade C: More knots, sapwood, and irregularities – commonly used for hidden structural supports or cost-effective fencing.
+- Grade C: More knots, sapwood, and irregularities—commonly used for hidden structural supports or budget-friendly fencing where looks aren't critical.

-Example: Using Grade B cedar for panels ensures natural beauty while keeping costs lower than Grade A.
+Example: Using Grade B cedar for panels gives you a natural, attractive look while keeping costs noticeably lower than Grade A. If you're curious about how grading works across different applications, our timber grades guide goes deeper.

 Engineered Timber for Fencing

-Engineered timber, like laminated veneer lumber (LVL) or glulam beams, offers enhanced strength, uniformity, and resistance to warping.
-Ideal for:
+Engineered timber, like laminated veneer lumber (LVL) or glulam beams, isn't the first thing most people think of for fences, but it can be surprisingly useful in certain situations.
+It offers enhanced strength, uniformity, and resistance to warping compared to solid wood.
+Potential uses include:

 Budgeting Your Fence Project